Cops: Woman in abduction safe; suspect still at large

-A woman whom Glynn County police suspect was abducted Wednesday morning by an ex-boyfriend has been located and is safe, police said late this afternoon.
+A woman whom Glynn County police suspect was abducted Wednesday morning by an ex-boyfriend has been located and is safe, police said late that afternoon.

 Police had released photos of the woman and her suspected abductor in hopes of finding the woman, saying she could be in "imminent danger."
 Police suspect William Bolin abducted her from her residence Wednesday morning, according to a statement.